john-itcsolutions/cheirrs/README.md

 ______________________________________________________________

-THE FOLLOWING CAN BE AVOIDED UNLESS YOU ARE INTERESTED IN HOW TO BUILD A CHARM .. { .. }
+THE FOLLOWING (in curly braces) CAN BE AVOIDED UNLESS YOU ARE INTERESTED IN HOW TO BUILD A CHARM .. { .. }
 _______________________________________________________________
 _______________________________________________________________